NiladriDattaRoy/Data-Analysis-on-CSV-Files/README.md

 pip install pandas matplotlib

-Open the notebook:
+Run the notebook:

 jupyter notebook sales_analysis.ipynb

-or run the script version:
+Or run the script version:

 python sales_analysis.py

-📈 Sample Insights

-Identify the best-selling product.

-Compare regional performance.

-Visualize trends with charts.
+📂 Project Structure
+├── sales_data.csv         # Sample dataset
+├── sales_analysis.ipynb   # Jupyter Notebook with analysis & charts
+├── README.md              # Project documentation

+📝 Outcome

+This project demonstrates how to use Pandas for data analysis and Matplotlib for visualization.
+It provides basic data insights such as sales by product and region, helping to understand business performance through data-driven analysis.